nlesc-nano/auto-FOX/docs/4_monte_carlo.rst

 The MonteCarlo Class & Sub Classes
 ==================================

-The API of the FOX.MonteCarlo and the FOX.ARMC subclass.
+The API of the :class:`FOX.MonteCarlo` and the :class:`FOX.ARMC` subclass.

 MonteCarlo API
 --------------